benjamingreenberg/ogr2bqjson/README.md

 Convert files with simple features data (Shape, GeoJSON, etc) to newline delimited JSON files that can be imported into BigQuery.
 Schema files are also generated that can be used to create BigQuery tables programmatically or through the BigQuery Console.

 The program uses the GDAL library to convert the source file to a [GeoJSONSeq](https://gdal.org/drivers/vector/geojsonseq.html) file, and then uses it to create the newline delimited JSON file.
-The GeoJSONSeq file is deleted afterward, unless the -k / --keep_geojsonseq option is used.
+The GeoJSONSeq file is deleted afterward, unless the &#x2011;k / &#x2011;&#x2011;keep_geojsonseq option is used.

 **WARNING: This was intended/started as a coding exercise, and is not production-ready code.
 There is very little error handling or checking if you are about to do something really bad!
 Use at your own risk!**